RihaanBH-1810/automate_boringstuff/Chapter_8/Solutions.md

 What does inputStr(limit=3, default='hello') do if blank input is entered three times?

-Answer:The function will simply return 'hello'
+Answer:The function will simply return 'hello'.
 ```